MokOopsing/f5m-rime-arm64-extra/README.md

 - Automated build via GitHub Actions, triggered periodically
 - Built from the latest commit of [fcitx-contrib/fcitx5-plugins](https://github.com/fcitx-contrib/fcitx5-plugins) **at the time of compilation**
-- Includes additional patches from unmerged PRs to improve candidate display logic
+- (maybe)Includes additional patches from unmerged PRs
 - Release assets are stripped binaries for smaller size

 ## Download